web-arts-unimelb/custom/README.md

-This is the contrib directory to be used with FoA Drupal 7.15 sites.
+This is the custom modules directory to be used with FoA Drupal sites.
+It is usually automatically included via drush-make and you should not need to add it to your installation manually.

-This directory should be used to place downloaded and custom modules and themes which are common to all sites.
-Keeping contributed and custom modules and themes in the sites directory will aid in upgrading Drupal core files.
-Place contributed and custom modules and themes in the sites/all/modules and sites/all/themes directories respectively.
+TODO: Split each module out into its own git project.